The Complete Guide to Salmon: Salmon 101

 Like fresh salmon, smoked salmon is an excellent source of protein, essential vitamins, and omega-3 fatty acids.
 But unlike fresh salmon it’s very high in sodium, something to consider if you’re watching your salt intake.

 How many calories are in salmon?

-Three ounces of sockeye (wild) salmon contains 143 calories and three ounces of Atlantic salmon (farmed) contains about 177 calories.
-Like fat content, how many calories in salmon depends its type and if it’s wild or farmed.
+Generally speaking, salmon is considered a low-calorie protein.
+Calories in salmon vary a bit, though.
+Three ounces of wild sockeye salmon contains 143 calories and three ounces of farmed Atlantic salmon contain about 177 calories.
+As with fat content, how many calories are in salmon depends on its type and if it’s wild or farmed.

 How much protein is in salmon?

 Salmon is an excellent source of protein but the amount of protein varies, depending on the type and whether it’s farmed or wild-caught.
 Three ounces of sockeye (wild) contains about 22 grams of protein.
 Three ounces of Atlantic salmon (farmed) contains about 17 grams of protein.